Scalingo/documentation/_posts/platform/getting-started/2000-01-01-setup-ssh-linux.md

 You've successfully authenticated on Scalingo, but there is no shell access
 ```

-If it doesn't, something has been done wrong please recheck the different step
+If it doesn't, something has been done wrong.
+Please recheck the different step
 of this guide.